be-net/2019/content/page/location.md

 # Location

-The BeNet 2019 meeting will be held at University of Hasselt, campus Diepenbeek building D.
+The BeNet 2019 meeting will be held at University of Hasselt, campus Diepenbeek building D, **room c21**.
+Registration will take place at the entrance of building D.

 Address: Agoralaan gebouw D, 3590 Diepenbeek, Belgium